Best Investments During Low Interest Rates

 Those who experienced the UK’s peer to peer lending giant Ratesetter paying 7%+ returns find it hard to understand these lower returns.
 But even though returns are dropping, we have to be disciplined and not chase returns but moving too much money from the safer peer to peer lending companies to the higher risk / higher returns companies.

 Remember diversification is key because if you put all of your eggs into one high-interest paying site and it collapses (hello Lendy and Funding Secure), you’ll be wishing you had diversified correctly.

 * My risk grades assume you are buying low fee, no-nonsense index trackers and that you won’t touch your investments for at least five years.
 If you dabble in VCT’s, single shares, trading or other funny investments, my risk grades would be in the C to F range.

-Inflated stock markets present a dilemma for many people.
+Market indexes which are at record highs present a dilemma for many people.
 Sit in cash and wait for a correction or throw caution to the wind and continue investing with a long term plan.
 Many people contact me with fears of buying into the stock market because it is so high.
 It’s a reasonable fear but we don’t know when the markets will decline.

 By sitting on the sidelines, you could miss out on one the greatest bull runs of all time.
 Articles dating back to 2011 said a crash was right around the corner.
-My article on Bob, the worlds worst stock market timer should help ease your fears.
+My article on Bob, the world’s worst stock market timer should help ease your fears.